tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : In Git, when you want to update the origin with the latest updates from your local copy, you make `git push`.
 Your updates will bring origin back into sync with your local copy.
 See [https://git-scm.com/docs/git-push](https://git-scm.com/docs/git-push).

 RAML
-: Stands REST API Modeling Language and is similar to Swagger and other API specifications.
+: Stands REST API Modeling Language and is similar to OpenAPI specifications.
 RAML is backed by Mulesoft, a commercial API company, and uses a more YAML-based syntax in the specification.See [RAML tutorial](http://idratherbewriting.com/learnapidoc/pubapis_raml.html) in this course or [RAML](https://raml.org/).

 RAML Console
 : In Mulesoft, the RAML Console is where you design your RAML spec.
 Similar to the Swagger Editor for the OpenAPI spec.